 Traditionally, the bridesmaids are the ones who will pay for their dresses, makeup, and hairdo.
 They are also expected to do a lot of things to help the bride plan her wedding.
 Being one of the bridesmaids definitely not always easy, that is why gifts are often given to them to show that they are appreciated.

-When selecting a sterling silver necklace for your bridesmaid dress, less is more.
-Simple chains or strings of pearls work well.
+Keep it simple when selecting a sterling silver necklace for your bridesmaid dress.
+Simple chains of Kundan necklace sets would make a big impact.
+Strings of pearls are a great addition too.
 A chain or string of small beads with a simple pendant may also work.
 You have to consider the dress, the style and what the bride is wearing (you don’t want to out-dress the bride!).
 Your best bet with necklaces is to stay away from large, chunky jewelry and keep it simple.

 There was a time when simple, stud earrings were the acceptable ear accessory for bridal jewelry.
 However, an elegant drop is now entering the race and changing the face of bridal accessories.
 You can even forgo a necklace if you select a sophisticated drop earring.
 Just keep it simple and not too large or gaudy.